jeffreykegler/Marpa--R3/cpan/xlua/init.lua.md

 This is the code for Kollos, the "middle layer" of Marpa.
 Below it is Libmarpa, a library written in the C language which contains the actual parse engine.
+Above it is code in a higher level language -- at this point Perl.

-## Marpa VM operations
+## Marpa virtual machine

-Initially, Marpa's semantics were performed using a VM of about a dozen operations.
+Initially, Marpa's semantics were performed using a VM (virtual machine) of about two dozen operations.
 I am converting them to Lua, one by one.
 Once they are in Lua, the flexibility in defining operations becomes much greater than when they were in C/XS.
 The set of operations which can be defined becomes literally open-ended.

-This Marpa VM may well be altered.
-For example, the choice at one extreme is to replace every sequence of operations with exactly one Lua function, using metaprogramming if necessary, and eliminating the original VM entirely.
+With Lua replacing C, the constraints which dictated the original design of this VM are completely altered.
+It remains an open question what becomes of this VM and its operation set as Marpa evolves.
+For example,
+at the extreme end, every program in the old VM could be replaced with one that is a single instruction long, with that single instruction written entirely in Lua.
+If this were done, there no longer would be a VM, in any real sense of the word.

+## The Structure of Marpa VM operations

 A return value of -1 indicates this should be the last VM operation.
 A return value of 0 or greater indicates this is the last VM operation,